17 Reasons Why Malta is Worth Visiting in 2023

 The food in Malta is extremely delicious.
 As mentioned before, the many different cultural influences also left their mark on the cuisine of the island.

-Apart from the Italian food, traditional Maltese food is rustic and very seasonal.
+Apart from Italian food, traditional Maltese food is rustic and very seasonal.
 Make sure to try traditional Lampuki Pie (fish pie), Bragioli (beef olives), or Kapunata, the Maltese version of ratatouille.

 Do you need travel insurance in Malta?
 Yes, travel insurance in Malta is highly recommended.
 Avoid nasty surprises and travel worry-free with EKTA.
 EKTA offers worldwide travel insurance with 24/7 service and no hidden fees or restrictions.